meowztho/DGSM-Discord-Gameserver-Manager/README.md

 - Always keep a backup before manual editing
 - JSON must be valid – check syntax with a JSON validator
-- After changes, restart the bot for them to take effect

 ---